antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 * Whether runtime IDs are present in the `runtimes` node.
 * The CLI version being used.

-The data collected is anonymous.
+The data collected is does not contain personal information.

 The data does not include Visual Studio usage since Visual Studio uses MSBuild directly and not the higher-level .NET Core CLI tools (which is where data collection is implemented).